samlanka/RL/README.md

 # Bandits in Numpy
-This script implements training an RL agent on a k-armed bandit using epsilon-greedy as well as upper confidence bound policies for exploration.
+A pure numpy-python implementation of training an RL agent on a k-armed bandit using epsilon-greedy as well as upper confidence bound policies for exploration.